It's easy to start your application.

-The 15-unit graduate certificate in project management is also offered and can be transferred into the degree program at any time.
+A 15-unit (5-course) graduate certificate in project management is also available and can be transferred into the degree program at any time.
+A graduate certificate is an excellent option for individuals wishing to advance their careers, with a shorter time commitment than a degree.

 Qualified veterans: WashU McKelvey School of Engineering and the VA will cover 100 percent of your graduate tuition.